RIPAGlobal/scimitar/README.md

 All routes then will be available at `https://.../scim_v2/...` via controllers you write in `app/controllers/scim_v2/...`, e.g. `app/controllers/scim_v2/users_controller.rb`.
 More on controllers later.

+#### URL helpers

+Internally Scimitar always invokes URL helpers in the controller layer.
+I.e. any variable path parameters will be resolved by Rails automatically.
+If you need more control over the way URLs are generated you can override any URL helper by redefining it in the application controller mixin.
+See the [`application_controller_mixin` engine configuration option](https://github.com/RIPAGlobal/scimitar/blob/main/config/initializers/scimitar.rb).

 ### Data models

 Scimitar assumes that each SCIM resource maps to a single corresponding class in your system.
 This might be an abstraction over more complex underpinings, but either way, a 1:1 relationship is expected.
 For example, a SCIM User might map to a User ActiveRecord model in your Rails application, while a SCIM Group might map to some custom class called Team which operates on a more complex set of data "under the hood".